 The spray dryer dries substances by employing a spray, serving as a processing device.
 The spray dryer mixes a heated gas with an atomized (sprayed) liquid stream within a vessel (drying chamber) to achieve evaporation and produce a free-flowing dry powder with a controlled average particle size that can further be converted into solid form as well.
 We are a spray dryer supplier based in the USA, along with spray dryers we also supply other processing equipment worldwide.

-Some major components of spray dryer unit operation include a method for atomizing a solution or slurry; a source of hot air or an air/gas heater such as a waste flue gas; for achieving the heat and mass transfer a gas/spray mixing chamber with adequate residence time and droplet trajectory distance; a resource for recovering the solids from the gas stream; a fan to induce the required air/gas through the spray drying system.
-The surface area per unit weight is generated by the atomization of the liquid feed which is also a unique feature of the spray dryers.
+Some major components of spray dryer unit operation include a method for atomizing a solution or slurry; a source of hot air or an air/gas heater such as a waste flue gas; for achieving the heat and mass transfer a gas/spray mixing chamber with adequate residence time and droplet trajectory distance; a resource for recovering the solids from the gas stream; Install a fan to force the necessary air/gas through the spray drying system.Atomizing the liquid feed in spray dryers creates a unique feature: generating surface area per unit weight.

 Read the latest blog: Optimization of the heat exchanger and its networking process